 3. Your consumers' perceived value

-Knowing what your consumers value is extremely important when it comes to marketing.
-This is gotten by researching and understanding your consumers.
+Knowing what your consumers' value is extremely important when it comes to marketing.
+This is gained by researching and understanding your consumers.